pbstark/Repro-s159-f19/syllabus18.md

 Does the methods section describe how they processed the data in adequate detail to reproduce the analyses?
 If not, what else would you need to know?

+#### Assignment 2. **Due 9/9, 11:59pm:**
+1. Read Barba (2018), Buckheit and Donoho (1995), Rokem et al. (2018), Stark (2018).
+Explain in your own words different senses of the terms "reproducible," "replicable", and "repeatable."
+In your own words, explain why these concepts are important for science and society.
+Do you think there's a reasonable case for introducing a new term, such as "preproducible" (not necessarily that word, but a new term)?
+Why or why not?
+What would you propose as a solution to the problem that different disciplines use "reproducible," "replicable," and "repeatable" to mean different things?
+There's no length restrictions for this assignment, but I would expect it to take about 2 pages to do a good but concise job.

 ## Collected Reading List:

 __Foundations; Statistical Models__